gonka-ai/gonka-docs/docs/Getstarted/Models/Models.md

 # Models

 ## Models overview
-The WeAI API is powered by a diverse set of open-source models, including LLaMA 3.1 (8B, 70B, and 405B) and Mistral AI.
+The WeAI API is powered by a diverse set of open-source models, including LLaMA 3.1 (8B, 70B) and Mistral AI.
 These models offer a range of capabilities to support various applications.

 ## Models	Description